hannes/MonetDBLite/README.md

 application.
 One possible optimization is to run the JVM in `server` mode instead of `client` mode, although it should be benchmarked as it might not provide better performance results in some applications.
 You can check the Stack Overflow question [here](https://stackoverflow.com/questions/198577/real-differences-between-java-server-and-java-client).
-Don't forget to check the options to JVM like the garbage collection algorithm and the size of the heap [here](https://docs.oracle.com/cd/E13222_01/wls/docs81/perform/JVMTuning.html).
+Don't forget to check the options to JVM such as the garbage collection algorithm and the size of the heap [here](https://docs.oracle.com/cd/E13222_01/wls/docs81/perform/JVMTuning.html).

 ## License